bsd-rennes/bsd-rennes/README.md

-= BSD rennes meetups official website
+# BSD rennes meetups official website

+## Thanks to...

+ * CMS.js for this awesome project
+ * SASS for making our stylesheet